RJaBi/charmBaryonScripts/Readme.md

 The scripts themselves are in the 'scripts' folder

+Scripts are run using i.e. python scriptname.py tomlfile.toml

 ---

+# Figure Details
 * Figure 1
   * Plots the correlators
   * plotG.py
+* Figures 2-4
+  * Does the parity-doubling R-ratio analysis
+  * gvarParityRatio.py
+  * plotInflectionPoints.py
-* Figures 2-5
+* Figures 5-8
   * Does fits to the correlators and model averages
   * simpleFit.py
-* Figure 6
+* Figure 9
   * Plots the spectrum of masses against experiment
   * plotSpectrum.py
-* Figures 8-10
+* Figures 10-13
   * Plots the spectrum of masses as a function of temperature
   * simplePlotEMP.py
-* Figure 11
+* Figure 14
   * Considers the Gell-Mann-Okubo relation
   * GellMannOkubo.py
-* Figures 12-14
-  * Does the parity-doubling R-ratio analysis
-  * gvarParityRatio.py

 ---